ai-solution-eng/ai-solution-demos/ai-custom-code-assistant/README.md

 At the end copy the Model Endpoints and the API tokens to a text file as we will need them in next steps.

-- Follow the below images to deploy the NIM codellama/codellama-13b-instruct.
+- Follow the below images to deploy the vllm model deepseek-ai/DeepSeek-R1-Distill-Llama-8B.
+- You can follow simialr steps to dpeloy the Qwen/Qwen2.5-Coder-7B-Instruct model too.

 ![Hpe Mlis Packaged M0del Deployment Step 1](https://github.com/ai-solution-eng/ai-solution-demos/blob/main/ai-custom-code-assistant/images/hpe_mlis_packaged_model_deployment_step_1.PNG)